Winter tips to stay warm and keep energy costs low

 Winter Energy Saving Tips

-Heating is by far one of our biggest energy expenses.
+Heating is by far is one of our biggest energy expenses.
 On average 45% of your home’s energy use is from heating.

-- Have a professional tune up and inspect your furnace once a year.
-This can save you up to an additional 10% on your heating costs and makes sure that your system is running safely and efficiently.
+- Have a professional do a clean and tune-up and inspect your heating system once a year.
+This can save you up to an additional 10% or more on your heating costs and makes sure that your system is running safely and efficiently.

-- If you have forced air heat, clean the filter each month.
+- If you have forced air heat via ductwork, change the filter every 1-3 months.

 - If you have hot water or steam heat, check water levels.
-A furnace dealer can tell you how to add more water.
-Ask the dealer for more tips to make your system work better.
+A boiler contractor can tell you how to add more water.

 - Make sure heat can get into the room.
-Keep furniture and drapes from blocking radiators, heating registers and return vents.
+Keep furniture and drapes from blocking radiators, baseboards, heating registers, and return vents.

 Other Winter Tips: